 Magda de Kok is Operations Manager of CPSL's South African office.
 She joined The Prince of Wales's Business & Sustainability Programme in May 2003, after being with the University of Cape Town Graduate School of Business for five years.
 There she ran a research programme in entrepreneurship and was instrumental in sourcing the funding and setting up of the UCT Centre for Innovation and Entrepreneurship.
 Previously she played a pivotal role in the setting up of the Language Facilitation Programme at the University of the Free State.
 Magda holds degrees in languages from the Rand Afrikaans University and the University of South Africa.

-Elspeth Donovan joined CPSL as Development Director in the South African office in November 2008.
-She is currently a tutor on the Postgraduate Certificate in Sustainable Business and the Anglo American Advanced Social Management Programme.
-In South Africa she directs the Sustainability Practitioner programme.
-From 2003–2006 she was the director of the University of Cape Town’s Graduate School MBA during which time she introduced sustainability into the core curriculum.
-She still regularly supervises MBA theses in the broad area of sustainability.
-From 2006 she was an independent executive education consultant, designing and directing various leadership programmes for companies through the UCT Graduate School of Business.
-She is on the Board of Christel House South Africa, a privately run school for children from impoverished backgrounds.
+Having joined CPSL in 2008, Elspeth is also a tutor on the Anglo American Advanced Social Management programme.
+From 2003–2006 she was the director of the University of Cape Town’s Graduate School MBA.
+She was instrumental in the introduction of the Modular MBA programme and introduced ‘The Role of Business in Society’ as an integrating course on the MBA.
+From 2006 she was an independent executive education consultant.
+She designed and directed various leadership programmes for companies through the UCT Graduate School of Business.
+Elspeth also led the design of the entire curriculum for TSIBA Education, an innovative Cape Town business school for students from impoverished backgrounds and is Chair of the Board of Christel House South Africa, a privately run school for children from impoverished backgrounds.
 Elspeth has a BSc and an MBA from University of Cape Town.

 Cambridge Programme for Sustainability Leadership,1 Trumpington Street, Cambridge, CB2 1QA, UK